Zistack/Satisfactory-Optimizer/README.md

  * "Burn [Fuel Item]"

    This recipe exists for every fuel item in the game that is consumed by a Biomass Burner, a Coal Generator, or a Fuel Generator.
-It also exists for Ficsonium fuel rods in a Nuclear Power Plant
+It also exists for Ficsonium fuel rods in a Nuclear Power Plant.
    They provide negative power consumption to the factory, and can help with planning power plants.
    Nuclear Power Plants have their own recipes.